PsionicAlch/course-platform/README.md

 ### 📜 Auto-Generated Sitemaps

-- The platform dynamically generates a full sitemap at runtime.
+- The platform dynamically generates a full sitemap at runtime using [sitemapper](https://github.com/PsionicAlch/sitemapper).
 - Ensures that all public URLs are indexed correctly for SEO.

 ### 🎓 User Certification System